bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

     * Have button to return to album.
         * Button has own name.
         * Button has drama mask icon.
-* Remove extraneous stuff from resize manager and device wrapper.
+* Remove extraneous stuff from resize manager.
+* Pitch only needs user agent from device wrapper.

 * Prevent user select of tooltip text.
 * Illustrator
     * Home button
+* Layout!

 * Why do styles show for admin pages in build?
     * Look into https://www.gatsbyjs.com/tutorial/part-two/#css-modules?